Best Camping Saws in 2022

 From one of those brands who marked the history of a generation, you can only expect the best camping saw.
 And Zippo doesn’t disappoint.
 Its AxeSaw brings an unrivaled design and the innovation any survivalist wants.

 The AxeSaw is more than a saw.
 It serves a myriad of applications, from chopping wood to shaving, sawing, and hammering.
 All you could wish from a product meant to address most issues that could arise in the wilderness.
+Its heavy tent stake mallet will even help you set your shelter in a breeze, whether it’s securing the last model of a blow-up tent or your bivy sack.
+No doubt, a tool that will raise the envy of your camping buddies.

 15-inch hardened steel blade